Business and Finance

 Bring Your Own Device (BYOD)

 The administration should ensure that the employees are aware of the security concerns related to BYOD.
-Awareness among the employees may be created through educating them on the potential harm associated with BYOD to avoid any of these security issues at all costs.
+Awareness among the employees may be created by educating them on the potential harm associated with BYOD to avoid any of these security issues at all costs.
 Besides, unified threat management and an application-layer firewall can help secure a BYOD initiative within an organization once these devices are appropriately synced with the existing security systems.
-These security measures should be made mandatory for all employees taking part in BYOD to prevent security issues relating to possible data breaches that may occurs in the organization’s network (Bello et al. 2015).
+These security measures should be made mandatory for all employees taking part in BYOD to prevent security issues relating to possible data breaches that may occur in the organization’s network (Bello et al., 2015).

 References